urifa/solidity-notes/README.md

 }
 ```

-## State Variables

-A variable is a placeholder for data which can be manipulated at runtime.
-Variables allow users to retrieve and chage the stored information.
-State variables are stored in the contract storage area.
-They are stored in a compact way such that multiple values sometimes use the same storage slot.

-Except for dynamically-sized arrays and mappings, data is stored contiguously item after item starting with the first state variable, and for each variable, a size in bytes is determined according to its type.

-Dynamically-sized arrays an mappings, due to their unpredictable size, cannot be stored "in between" the state variables preceding and following them.
-Instead, they are considered to occupy  only 32 bytes  and the elements they contain are stored starting at a different storage slot that is computed using a Keccak-256 hash.

-There are cases where you will need to explicitly declare is a variable is stored in storage or in memory using the keywords `storage` and `memory`, namely when dealing with structs and arrays within functions.

-### State Variable Visibility

-State variables can be declared as **public**, **internal** or **private**.

-- **Public state variables** are declared using the `public` keyword after the data type.
-They are similar to internal ones, but differ in that the compiler automatically generates getter functions for them, which allows other contracts to read their values.
-When used within the same contract, the external access (e.g. `this.x`) invokes the getter, while internal access (e.g. `x`) gets the variable value directly from storage.
-Setter functions are not generated so other contracts cannot directly modify their values.
-- **Internal state variables** are declared using the `internal` keyword after the data type, although this is not needed, as it is the default visibility level for state variables.
-They can only be accessed from within the contract they are defined in and in derived contracts.
-They cannot be accessed externally.
-- **Private state variables** are declared using the `private` keyword after the data type.
-They are like innternal ones but they are not visible in derived contracts.

 ## Data Types

 Solidity is a statically typed language, which means that the type of each variable (state or local) needs to be specified.
 Solidity provides several elementary types which can be combined to form complex types.